timiancam/Spotify_daily_top_50_ETL/readme.md

 - Start using string interpolation (E.g. get_album_pic()).
 - Functions that return a path instead of an image, use a clearer variable name (E.g. plot_path or img_path).
 - Investigate universal powerpoint object - see python quickstart or odpslides.
-- Research the proper way to package scripts.
+- Research the proper way to package scripts (https://packaging.python.org/en/latest/tutorials/packaging-projects/).
 - Fix encoding problems from non-english characters.
 - List comprehension for get_main_track_info() for each key instead of iterating over the playlist_tracks?